 - interview including behavioural or evidence-based questioning, and/or broader discussion and engagement through “telling a story “ about you and your experience;

 - composing or developing a document, policy, brief or other technical document;

 - experiential assessment, physical aptitude test or driving test; and

 - other assessment methods such as an assessment centre, psychometric test, verification of qualifications and eligibility or referee reports.

 At interview and in assessments, demonstrate to the selection panel that you have reviewed and understand the position requirements and that your technical and professional skills, knowledge, experience, qualifications, and behavioural capabilities will enable you to perform well in the role.
 Providing specific evidence-based examples of your experience will provide the selection panel with insight about your abilities.

 Ratings and rankings

 You will be assessed against the capabilities required to successfully perform the duties and responsibilities of the role, as described in the position description.
 The rating scale used by referees in referee reports is used by selection committees as well.

 In some instances, an order of merit may be created, which ranks candidates who are considered suitable for the role.
-Orders of merit are valid for 12 months from the date the original role was advertised.
+Orders of merit are valid for 12 months from the date the delegate approved the selection report.